 The trustees reviewed the policy for withdrawal of funds from the unapplied total return fund in 2014.
 The revised policy aims to maintain the real value of the permanent endowment in the medium term (5 years), as measured against movements in the retail price index, and to maintain the level of grants within $\pm 10\%$ of the 2014/15 funding level of £1.1m.
+A review of this policy is planned by the trustees for 2021.

 The high levels of stock market volatility and the continuing uncertainty regarding world economic prospects and the stability of certain banks continues to make the management of investments difficult.
-The charity is a long-term investor and stock markets remain above levels seen in the mid 1980s and the trustees, on professional advice, continue to hold a mixed portfolio of equities, bonds, cash and other investments designed to provide a level of stable income and the possibility of investment gains.
+The charity is a long-term investor and stock markets remain above levels seen in the mid-1980s and the trustees, on professional advice, continue to hold a mixed portfolio of equities, bonds, cash and other investments designed to provide a level of stable income and the possibility of investment gains.
 The equity component of the investment portfolio is weighted with medium appetite for investment risk with the main exposure to investments in the leading advanced industrial economies with a history of paying dividends.

-The total return on all investments, before fees, for 2016 was 5.0% (5.2% in 2015) against a target return of 8.5% (capital growth with dividends and yield reinvested).
+The total return on all investments, before fees, for 2020 was 5.0% (5.2% in 2019) against a target return of 8.5% (capital growth with dividends and yield reinvested).
 This compares with the FTSE All-Share Index benchmark of 7.6%.